wp-shark/elementrio/readme.txt

 == Description ==

 **Elementrio Elementor addons** is an widgets builder addons for Elementor Page Builder.
-It includes the most comprehensive widget,
+It includes the most comprehensive widget, **3 custom Elementor widgets** such as an Advanced Icon Box, Blog Posts, Drop Caps.

+**Elementrio** brings you exclusive features that redefine your experience.

+Furthermore, Elementor offers distinctive and potent custom controls, including Image Picker, Ajax Select2, Advanced Widgets, and a plethora of other features.
+Why juggle between multiple Elementor addons when everything is seamlessly integrated under one roof?
+Try Elementrio today and feel the difference.

+### Expert Support
+We have extra-ordinary support team ready to help you.
+Ask your questions in the support forum.

 == Changelog ==